Are you exploring different ways to quit smoking, because you want a method that will really work for you?

 Nowadays, science has progressed.
 We understand how our brain and body get addicted to smoking.
 So we know exactly how to remove this addiction for good.

-And after nearly a decade (can’t believe it’s been that long!) of research, my team and I have developed a cutting-edge quit smoking method that removes this addiction for good: the CBQ method.
+And after nearly a decade (can’t believe it’s been that long!) of research, my team and I have developed a cutting-edge quit smoking method that tackles this addiction for good: the CBQ method.

 The Cognitive Behavioral Quitting method – CBQ – has 94% success rate.
 85% of smokers quit permanently on their first attempt, and 9% quit on their second or third attempt.